 That’s up to you!
 There are many excellent roof repair options available to you.
-If you decide that a roof tear-off is simply not in your budget, a reputable roofing company will work with you to find the best solution for your roofing predicament.
+If you decide that a roof replacement with a full tear-off is not in your budget, any reputable company will work with you to find the best solution for your roofing needs.

 Now that you know all of the important information surrounding the roof tear-off process, you can use that to your advantage when deciding how you’d like to proceed.
 Whether it’s a total roof replacement or some minor repairs to your older roof, we have you covered.
 To understand the entire roof replacement process, check out our article: Your Roof Replacement Journey: A 9-Step Guide to a Smooth Transition